Are you thinking about bringing a ball python home?

 How long does it take for a ball python to grow?

-In captivity, a ball python will reach its full size after about three years, but in the wild, the timing is longer with the animals reaching their full size in four to five years.
-There are some variations on this growth rate based on things how the animal is fed and cared for.
+In captivity, a ball python will reach its full size after about three years, but in the wild, the timing is longer, with the animals reaching their full size in four to five years.
+There are some variations in this growth rate based on how the animal is fed and cared for.

 Keep reading as we break down how long it takes for a ball python to grow.